waynemwashuma/chaos-engine/README.md

-### **** FUTURE WORK ****
+# **** FUTURE WORK ****

- - Add a webgl renderer(dont have a direct plan for this yet)
+ - Add a webgl renderer(dont have a direct plan for this yet)🟠
  - Stabilize the collision response to work well with large forces such as (gravity =  10000)
  - Stabilize rotational stacking in the physics engine
  - Add game state class for managing the game

- - Migrate some other parts of the code to the new model( Meshes for example )
+ - Migrate some other parts of the code to the new model( Meshes for example )✅
  - Add an animation system.
  - Add tutorials to this game engine
- - Add documentation to every file in this project.
+ - Add documentation to every file in this project.✅
- - Add appropriate demos to the project and get a website running for them
+ - Add appropriate demos to the project and get a website running for them 🟠
- - Add some error handling mechanisms
+ - Add some error handling mechanisms 🟠